ballerina-platform/module-ballerinax-oracledb/docs/spec/spec.md

 # Introduction

-This is the specification for OracleDB standard library, which provides the functionality that is required to access and manipulate data stored in a Oracle database in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the OracleDB standard library, which provides the functionality that is required to access and manipulate data stored in an Oracle database in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.